CS 416 Exam 3

 (c) Used to implement remote procedures.

-(d) Used by the operating system to provide user processes with an interface to remote procedure calls.
+(d) Used by the operating system to provide user processes with an interface to remote procedure calls. - Why did earlier versions of Linux, BSD, and UNIX not implement access control lists?

 (a) They are redundant with protection mechanisms already in place.